 The interview should be a two-way conversation.
-Here are some questions to ask to spot a bad boss in the job interview.
+Here is how to spot a bad boss in the job interview.

-The job interview doesn’t have to be a one-sided conversation with you in the hot seat being subject to an interrogation.
-It should be a conversation in which two people are deciding whether they want to work together, albeit with one (or more) in a supervisory position.
+The job interview doesn’t have to be a one-sided conversation with you in the hot seat being subject to interrogation.
+It should be a conversation in which two people decide whether they want to work together, albeit with one (or more) in a supervisory position.

 It’s not always a realistic scenario with so many people desperate for work right now.
 But in an ideal situation, if you’re in a position to look for a good job, rather than just any job, that’s how it should be.
 The interviewee should be determining whether or not the hiring manager is someone they want as a boss.
 And there are questions you can ask to figure that out.

 You already know it’s important for the job applicant to ask questions during the interview, lest they appear to be disengaged from the process.
 And we’ve written in the past about what those questions should be.
-You can ask about the company culture and how success is measured in the role, for example.
+For example, you can ask about the company culture and how success is measured in the role.

-When it comes to assessing the manager, psychologist Cécile Pichon reportedly suggests asking what makes the person proud of their team and where they expect improvement.
+When assessing the manager, psychologist Cécile Pichon reportedly suggests asking what makes the person proud of their team and where they expect improvement.
 Other questions Pichon suggests asking include:

 This is not a common tactic, and your interviewer may be caught off guard.
 So, only do it if you’re comfortable.
 If you are comfortable, you’re guaranteed to be memorable.